zhaozg/lua-openssl/README.md

     make install
     make clean

+If you want to make lua-openssl static link with openssl, please given `OPENSSL_STATIC` flags, default will do dynamic link.

+    make OPENSSL_STAITC=1

 ### Howto 2: Build on Windows with MSVC.

 Before building, please change the setting in the config.win file.